What is a Self Managed Super Fund (SMSF)?

 - providing flexibility to implement tax planning strategies

 - being able to have the ability to transfer personal assets into your SMSF

 - being able to pool family assets to lower overall fees and to implement financial strategies involving the transfer of benefits between family members.

 Of the $1.23 trillion invested in super at 30 June 2010, $390.8 billion was in self managed super funds (SMSFs).
 That's 31.8 per cent of all superannuation funds, with SMSFs now representing the largest slice of the super industry.

 For many Australians, SMSFs offer four major advantages:

 - generally lower fees than industry and retail funds

 - on average, better performance than industry and retail funds.

 Private Business Owner focus

-As the leading advisors to Private Business Owners, Kelly+Partners is uniquely positioned to help dealer owners get their businesses and their personal wealth organised in a coordinated fashion.
-This owner-focused service model means that the business is viewed as the means to building wealth for the owner and not an end in itself.
+As the leading advisors to private business owners, Kelly+Partners is uniquely positioned to help dealer owners get their businesses and their personal wealth organised in a coordinated fashion.
+This owner-focused service model means that the business is viewed as a means to building wealth for the owner and not as an end in itself.
 The advantages of this include: